TransFG: A Transformer Architecture for Fine-grained Recognition

-Early works in localization methods rely on the annotations of parts to locate discriminative regions while recent works \cite{ge2019weakly, liu2020filtration, ding2019selective, zheng2019looking, yang2018learning} mainly adopt region proposal networks (RPN) to propose bounding boxes which contain the discriminative regions.
-After obtaining the selected image regions, they are resized into predefined size and forwarded through the backbone network again to acquire informative local features.
-A typical strategy is to use these local features for classification individually and adopt a rank loss \cite{chen2009ranking} to maintain the consistency between the quality of bounding boxes and their final probability output.
-However, this mechanism ignores the relation between selected regions thus inevitably encourages the RPN to propose large bounding boxes that contain most parts of the objects in order to obtain correct classification results.
-Sometimes these bounding boxes can even contain large areas of backgrounds and lead to confusion.
-Besides, the RPN module with different optimizing goals compared to the backbone network makes the network harder to train and the re-use of backbone complicates the overall algorithm pipeline.
+Early works in localization methods rely on the annotations of parts to locate discriminative regions while recent works \cite{ge2019weakly, liu2020filtration, ding2019selective} mainly adopt region proposal networks (RPN) to propose bounding boxes which contain the discriminative regions.
+After obtaining the selected image regions, they are resized into a predefined size and forwarded through the backbone network again to acquire informative local features.
+A typical strategy is to use these local features for classification individually and adopt a rank loss \cite{chen2009ranking} to maintain consistency between the quality of bounding boxes and their final probability output.
+However, this mechanism ignores the relation between selected regions and thus inevitably encourages the RPN to propose large bounding boxes that contain most parts of the objects which fails to locate the really important regions.
+Sometimes these bounding boxes can even contain large areas of background and lead to confusion.
+Additionally, the RPN module with different optimizing goals compared to the backbone network makes the network harder to train and the re-use of backbone complicates the overall pipeline.

-Recently, vision transformer \cite{dosovitskiy2020image} achieved huge success in traditional classification task which shows that applying a pure transformer directly to a sequence of image patches with its innate attention mechanism can capture the important regions in images thus facilitate the classification.
-A series of extended work on downstream tasks such as object detection \cite{carion2020end}, semantic segmentation \cite{zheng2020rethinking, xie2021trans2seg, chen2021transunet} confirmed the strong ability for vision transformer to capture both global and local features.
+Recently, the vision transformer \cite{dosovitskiy2020image} achieved huge success in the classification task which shows that applying a pure transformer directly to a sequence of image patches with its innate attention mechanism can capture the important regions in images.
+A series of extended works on downstream tasks such as object detection \cite{carion2020end} and semantic segmentation \cite{zheng2021rethinking, xie2021trans2seg, chen2021transunet} confirmed the strong ability for it to capture both global and local features.